Cryodine/20timeweb/README.md

-# 20timeweb
+# 20 time website
-website/ js game for 20 time project
+This project is for my schools 20 ime project.
+It is projected to be a javascript game.